RevoltSecurities/Dnsprober/README.md

     [FILTERS]:

         --response                      :  Display a summary of the DNS response along with the domain.
+        --dns-response                  :  Display the DNS records data of the resolved domain.
         --dns-code                      :  Filter output by specific DNS response codes (e.g., noerror, refused).
         --raw-response                  :  Display the complete raw DNS response (full packet details).